pbrumm/sinatra-authentication/readme.markdown

 If you fetch any of the user pages using ajax, they will automatically render without a layout

-## ADDITIONAL ROUTES WHEN USING SINBOOK FOR FACEBOOK INTEGRATION:

-* get      '/reciever'
-* get      '/connect'

 ## FLASH MESSAGES

 Flash messages are implemented using rack-flash.
 To set them up add this to your code: